null

 JIM YELLOWHAWK

-Watch for the new exciting Jim Yellowhawk Collection
+The first styles of the new exciting Jim Yellowhawk Collection

 Jim Yellowhawk grew up on the Cheyenne River Reservation in South Dakota.
 He is an enrolled member of the Itazipco Band of the Cheyenne River Sioux Tribe with Onondaga/Iroquois heritage on his mother’s side.
 Yellowhawk has been immersed in the arts of his ancestors since he was a young boy.
 His grandmother Annie Yellowhawk was a traditional Lakota beadwork artist and role model for traditional ways, and his father, Jerry Yellowhawk, is a passionate artist in a variety of techniques and mediums.